adamdbradley/foresight.js/README.md

         <style> .responsive-img { display:none }</style>
     </noscript>

-_If your website has no reason to care about SEO or support browsers without javascript than feel free to omit the noscript elements._
+_If your website has no reason to care about SEO or support browsers without javascript than feel free to omit the noscript elements all together._

 ## High-Speed Network Connection Test